ccaglak/namespace.nvim/readme.md

-## Namespace.nvim
+## Namespace.nvim V2

 Neovim Php Namespace Resolver

-- Feels better then intelephense & phpactor features
+- Namespace.nvim is a powerful Neovim plugin for PHP namespace resolution.

 [![asciicast](https://asciinema.org/a/558130.svg)](https://asciinema.org/a/558130)

-## Treesitter php updates might break the plugin if plugin doesn't behave as normal report the as issue.

 ## Basic Usage

--   `:GetClasses` Finds all classes, traits, implementations, attributes, from composer or from local search
+- `:Php classes`: Find all classes, traits, implementations, and attributes from Composer or local search.
--   `:GetClass` gets class under cursor
+- `:Php class`: Get the class under the cursor.
--   `:ClassAs` class As -- gets class under cursor or on empty
--   `:Namespace` generates namespace
+- `:Php namespace`: Generate namespace for the current file.

 ## Install